workfoxes/calypso/README.md

 # Go-Base
-its is an Base Module for any airstrik application to bootstrap the application with all the security aspect
+Its is an Base Module for any airstrik application to bootstrap the application with all the security aspect

 # To handle pull requests